owaish3301/code-crafty/memoryBank/systemPatterns.md

 - **YAGNI:** Only build features needed for the MVP.

 ## Core Flows

+### Authentication Flow
+1. User visits `/login` and signs in with GitHub (OAuth via GitHub App).
+2. NextAuth.js uses PrismaAdapter to persist user/account/session data.
+3. Custom sign-in logic links GitHub accounts to existing users by email.
+4. JWT session includes GitHub access/refresh tokens and user IDs.
+5. Authenticated users are redirected to the dashboard; sign-out returns to home.
+6. Errors are routed to `/auth/error` with user-friendly messages and retry options.

 ### User Flow
 1. Sign up / Login